film42/jruby-profiler-flame_graph_profile_printer/README.md

 # JRuby::Profiler::FlameGraphProfilePrinter

 This is a JRuby Profiler Printer that will dump a profile into a form for usage with FlameGraph.
+It only builds a FlameGraph of the thread that wraps the profiler, because I'm not sure the JRuby profiler will let you do that.

 ## Installation